matthewmoto/atmega_a7105/README.md

 # Mesh Layout #

+## Simplified Explanation ##
+In order to ease into what is meant in this project by the word "Mesh," presented here is a simplified idea of how things go.

+Given N nodes (nodes being ATMega microcontrollers with a radio attached), they all talk to each other and serve registers (values with names attached).
+For a concrete example, consider 3 nodes: A, B and C.  A serves a register "Motion" that correlates to a motion sensor attached to it.
+B doesn't serve any nodes, but responds to certain broadcasts (e.g. "BLOW\_FOG") and C doesn't serve registers either, but runs a serial interface to a host computer for a program or user to poke the mesh.

+In this example, for there to be a "Mesh," the nodes need to agree on a few things:
+ 1. They are on a mesh
+ 2. What their "node ID" is (a value from 1-255 to identify the node on the mesh).
+ 3. That they have a 16-bit unique ID

+To do this, each node starts broadcasting (at a psuedo random interval), that it wants to join a mesh and that it's node ID is 1 (everybody starts at 1), and it's unique ID is whatever it is.
+As these packets go out over the radio, any conflicts (duplicated node ID's ) are seen by the nodes and CONFLICT_NAME packets are sent out as a response.
+The node with the lower unique ID increments their requested node ID and starts the JOIN process over again.

+If a node get's through the multi-second JOIN broadcasts without having CONFLICTS come back, it assumes itself to be "on the mesh."
+It's important to note, that the conflict packets can come at any time and the rules still apply (the lower unique ID always re-joins as a different ID).
+It is this property that makes the mesh "self healing" where if two groups of nodes exist that can't talk to each other (two separate meshes) suddenly can communicate (e.g. by moving closer together), they will conflict and re-order themselves to be a single mesh.

+So, back to the example, a bunch of JOIN packets fly around.
+A few CONFLICT's happen and the nodes A, B and C join as 1,2 and 3 (not necessarily in that order).
+Now, if node C starts sending requests to get the value of the "Motion" register, it doesn't care what node actually hosts that value, just that one does and value responses come back (i.e. a nodes ID isn't considered a permanent thing).

 ## Primary Canons ##
  1. As stateless as practical.
 Large state means high RAM usage and inflexible rules.
 Both are catastrophic.
  2. Requesters are responsible for retries and request state management.